-‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, Eli Supports Gabi
+‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, And Eli Supports Gabi

-Days Of Our Lives spoilers two weeks ahead reveal a lot of interesting storylines will take place.
+Days Of Our Lives spoilers for the next two weeks reveal a lot of interesting storylines will take place.
 Some Salemites will travel to Hong Kong.
 While there, two characters will bond.
 Another will see Stefan DiMera (Tyler Christopher) and “Gabigail” (Marci Miller) together, but doesn’t recognize the woman as Abby.
 Kayla Johnson (Mary Beth Evans) shares her outrage, while Gabi Hernandez (Camila Banus) prepares for trial.

 Monday, March 19: Kayla’s Rage & John’s Guilt